Niyanta5/Air-Quality-Index-Findings-With-AWS-and-Tableau/README.md

 ## Introduction

 Air pollution poses a significant threat to public health, yet readily available data often remains unexplored.
-By delving into the rich details captured in daily Air Quality System (AQS) summaries, we can move beyond basic understanding and identify actionable insights to inform decision-making.
+By delving into the rich details captured in daily Air Quality Index (AQI), we can move beyond basic understanding and identify actionable insights to inform decision-making.
 This project aims to address air pollution concerns by uncovering patterns and identifying problematic areas.
 Let's explore the air quality data using AWS services and visualize it in Tableau.

 ## Data Sources